 Instructions

 - Pre-soften the Beef (Optional): If using an Instant Pot, add the beef and enough water to cover.
 Cook on high pressure for 30-40 minutes until the beef is tender.
 Set aside the broth and beef.
-Skip this step if you prefer to cook on the stovetop.
+Skip this step if you prefer to cook on the stovetop.2ยฝ lb Beef (usually a cut like chuck, brisket, or short ribs), 8 cups water

-- Sauté the Aromatics: Heat oil in a large pot over medium heat.
-Add the onion, garlic, and ginger, sautéing until fragrant and softened.
+- Sautรฉ the Aromatics: Heat oil in a large pot over medium heat.
+Add the onion, garlic, and ginger, sautรฉing until fragrant and softened.1 large onion, chopped, 1 head garlic, minced, 2 tablespoon oil for sauteing, 2 thumb-sized ginger, sliced

 - Add Beef and Spices: Toss in the pre-softened beef (or raw beef if cooking on the stovetop) and season with soy sauce, oyster sauce, star anise, cinnamon stick, bay leaf, and beef bouillon.
-Stir well to coat the beef with the spices.
+Stir well to coat the beef with the spices.2ยฝ lb Beef (usually a cut like chuck, brisket, or short ribs), 4 pcs star anise, 1 pc cinnamon stick or ยฝ teaspoon poweder, 1 pc beef bouillon or 1 teaspoon beef powder, 2 pcs bay leaves, ยฝ cup soy sauce, 2 tablespoon oyster sauce

 - Simmer: Pour in beef stock and bring the mixture to a simmer.
 If cooking raw beef, simmer for 1-2 hours until the beef is tender.
-If pre-softened, simmer for about 20 minutes to allow the flavors to meld.
+If pre-softened, simmer for about 20 minutes to allow the flavors to meld.5 cups beef stock you used to soften meat

 - Make Cornstarch Slurry for Thickening: In a small bowl, mix 1 tablespoon of cornstarch with 2 tablespoons of water to form a slurry.
-Stir it into the beef mixture and continue to simmer until the sauce thickens.
+Stir it into the beef mixture and continue to simmer until the sauce thickens.1 tablespoon cornstarch

 - Serve: Serve the beef over hot rice and garnish with chopped green onions for a delicious, aromatic meal.